 The external surfaces of the pipette are also made from PC-ABS and will be damaged if they accidentally touch your solvent.

 Ultimately, it's your responsibility to determine if your solutions are compatible with the materials in the OT-2.
-We recommend consulting a chemical compatibility database to determine any possible interactions before using solvents on the OT-2.
+We recommend the below chart to determine any possible interactions before using solvents on the OT-2.
+If you do not see the chemical you will be using below please consult a chemical compatibility database.